Community Engagement & Advocacy

 To better the lives of our members and all working people

 We are all stewards of our union, aiming to protect and grow the union for those who will come after us.
 As union members we are also members of the communities in which we live and work, and by giving back, our sense of purpose is renewed and rewarded.
-Our commitment is to advocate on behalf of working people so as we may all achieve full participation in our society and secure the rights guaranteed to us, regardless of race, gender, age, sexual orientation, gender expression or immigration status.
+Our commitment is to advocate on behalf of working people so as we may all achieve full participation in our society and secure the rights guaranteed to us, regardless of race, gender, age, disability, sexual orientation, gender expression or immigration status.
 We do that by supporting movements and allying with communities our members belong to including, Black Lives Matter, LGBTQIA, and organizations that support women and immigrants and promote inclusiveness.

 As recognized leaders within the Labor Movement, Local 338 will: